Roman Theatre (Cartagena): Historical Framework

 It all begins in Roman times, when Cartagena, by then Carthago Nova, belonged to the Roman Empire.
-In Cartagena, under the rule of Augustus (63 B.C.-14 A.D.), taking advantage of the slope of the hill of La Concepcion and in a position close to the port, the Theater was built, so that from the sea the magnificent building could be seen, giving an image of greatness of the colony.
+In Cartagena, under the rule of Augustus (31 B.C.-14 A.D.), taking advantage of the slope of the hill of La Concepción and in a position close to the port, the Theater was built so that from the sea the magnificent building could be seen, which underlined the importance of the city.
 The Theater, inaugurated in 1 B.C., functioned as such for two centuries, although partial restorations were necessary during that time.

 Prior to the theatre, in the area where it is currently located, there was a Roman house built at the end of the second century B.C., which was intentionally demolished for the construction of the Roman Theater in the time of Augustus.

 After a fire that caused a large part of its architectural framework to disappear, in the 5th century A.D. what was left standing of the Theater was dismantled and its architectural elements were used to build a market.
 Later on, over its ruin a commercial district was built in Byzantine times (6th-7th centuries).

 Later, after the Christian conquest, the church (actual cathedral) of Santa María la Vieja was built.
 At the beginning of the 20th century it was a densely populated neighbourhood until the richer population moved out in the sixties-seventies, leaving the area deteriorated and almost abandoned.

 In an attempt to stop this process of degradation and revitalize the area, the local and regional administrations planned the construction of a Regional Crafts Center on the site of the former Casa de la Condesa de Peralta.
 The beginning of the works began in 1988, motivated by the new construction, with the first excavation campaign that provided a complex superposition of structures and rich architectural elements that already hinted at the importance of those constructions.
 It finally took shape in the 1990 campaign, when it was possible to identify the still very partial remains of the Roman Theatre of Carthago Nova.

-In the period between 1996 and 2003, the almost total excavation of the entire Theatre was completed, being able to perceive it in all its grandeur and splendor, re-emerging as an emblem of Cartagena.
+In the period between 1996 and 2003, the almost total excavation of the entire Theatre was completed, allowing it to be viewed in all its grandeur and splendor, re-emerging as an emblem of Cartagena.

 In 2003, the Roman Theater Foundation was created with the purpose of promoting the integral project for the recovery of the monument.
-The project was assigned to Rafael Moneo, who contemplated the integration of the remains into the urban fabric, as well as their proper conservation and exhibition for educational and cultural purposes.
+The project was assigned to Rafael Moneo, who planned the integration of the remains into the urban fabric, as well as their proper conservation and exhibition for educational and cultural purposes.